STR Host Calculator · Free

 The calculator takes three inputs — number of properties, hours per week spent on hosting, and revenue per property — and produces three estimates: hours you could reclaim with better tooling, deductions and time-substantiation you may be missing, and revenue lift from faster guest response and cleaner turnovers.

 The math under the hood combines three things.
-Hours reclaimed compares your reported hosting time against published benchmarks for hosts using AI-assisted messaging, checklist automation, and pre-filled compliance packets.
+Hours reclaimed estimates how much of your reported hosting time modern tooling — AI-assisted messaging, checklist automation, and pre-filled compliance packets — typically absorbs, capped conservatively so the result reads as an upper bound.
 Taxes lost models the deduction categories most STR hosts under-claim — operating expenses on Schedule E plus time-substantiated active-loss treatment under 26 CFR §1.469-5T.
-Revenue lift uses public Airbnb/Vrbo host-performance data on response-time, photo-proof, and review volume to project a realistic upside band.
+Revenue lift models an upside band from the operational drivers most associated with occupancy and rate — faster guest response, photo-verified turnovers, and higher review volume.

 The methodology section inside the calculator (the “How we calculated this” expandable) shows the exact formulas and references.
 The output is a planning estimate your CPA can review with you — not tax advice, not a refund quote.